-For the twelve months ending December 31, 2022, we had an average of approximately 432 employees.
-As at December 31, 2022 we employed approximately 419 employees, all of whom are located in Canada.
+For the twelve months ending December 31, 2023, we had an average of approximately 441 employees.
+As of December 31, 2023 we employed approximately 462 employees, all of whom are located in Canada.
 Our workforce is comprised of highly skilled corporate and contact center employees.

-The majority of our employees belong to our 247-person in-house customer operations team who work in our two contact center locations in Toronto, Ontario and Winnipeg, Manitoba and who cover all customer facing interactions including loan origination, loan servicing and collections.
+The majority of our employees belong to our 260-person in-house customer operations team from our two contact center locations in Toronto, Ontario and Winnipeg, Manitoba and who cover all customer-facing interactions including loan origination support, loan account servicing and collections.
 Growth and development of this team is supported by robust in-house recruitment and training capabilities, as well as comprehensive quality assurance monitoring and compliance management groups.
 On-demand scaling and additional contact center team scaling is available through in-place relationships with a leading, industry-specialized BPO.

 Our corporate employee base is comprised of our highly skilled technology team, our business strategy, operations and risk teams and all support functions including legal, compliance, finance and human resources.
-We have been able to attract and retain the right talent to help us achieve our mission.
+We have been able to attract and retain the right talent to help us achieve our mission and sustain our growth.